C# Programming > Data

 Generic vs Non-Generic

 A generic list is any collection that is typed, like List<> for example.
-Generics are new to C# 2.0 and are seriously the way to go.
+Generics were introduced in C#.NET 2.0 and are the way to go.

 The difference between the types of list is relevant because the two lists inherit a different interface.
 ArrayList inherits IList while generics inherit IList<>.